xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus---VFDmod/README.md

 # Changelog
 02. November 2021 Repository created
 04. November 2021 Integreated the Parameter register and feedback register read out.
 Unfortunatley the VFD doesn't show good values in Voltage and Current.
 This is an issue of the VFD since even on the display it doesn't show correct values.
 Updated the tab.
+09. November 2021 Thanks to eNnvi for the upload of the English manual.